VikSil/DevOps_with_Docker/Part2/Exercise_2.10/README.md

 >     111/tcp open     rpcbind
 >
 >     Nmap done: 1 IP address (1 host up) scanned in 1.28 seconds
+>
+> As the answer, submit the version of docker-compose.yml that does not expose any ports.

 ## Solution